p2r3/switch-webos/README.md

-# switch-webos
+# Switch WebOS

-A web-based operating system for the Nintendo Switch
+A web-based "operating system" for the Nintendo Switch